shah-rohan/SmartMap/README.md

 This tool is designed to analyze ambiguously mapped reads from paired-end short-read next-generation sequencing by using the alignment scores and the distribution of mapped reads genome-wide to iteratively reweight and refine the weights assigned to each alignment of each read.
 This tool is primarily intended for and validated on ChIP-seq and simulated ChIP-seq data; however, in principle, this tool can be used for DNA-seq and other selected NGS applications more broadly.
 Furthermore, this tool was primarily devised to analyze ICeChIP-seq data; however, this tool does not itself perform ICeChIP-specific analyses and can therefore be used more broadly for ChIP-seq.

-There are two components to the tool presented here: the MultiMapPrep bash script and the MultiMap compiled binary.
-The MultiMapPrep script serves to align the fastq files to the genome, filter the output file, and parse it into a BED file that can be used with the MultiMap binary.
-The MultiMap binary is a compiled program written in C++ to analyze the alignment BED file produced by MultiMapPrep with the iterative Bayesian algorithm and produce a BEDGRAPH file of alignment weights across the genome, which can be treated as the weighted genome coverage BEDGRAPH file.
+There are three components to the tool presented here: the MultiMapPrep and MultiMapRNAPrep bash scripts and the MultiMap compiled binary.
+The MultiMapPrep and MultiMapRNAPrep scripts serves to align the FASTQ files to the genome, filter the output file, and parse it into a BED file that can be used with the MultiMap binary, with and without strand information, respectively.
+The MultiMap binary is a compiled program written in C++ to analyze the alignment BED file produced by MultiMapPrep or MultiMapRNAPrep with the iterative Bayesian algorithm and produce a BEDGRAPH file of alignment weights across the genome, which can be treated as the weighted genome coverage BEDGRAPH file (with strand-specificity, if applicable).

-This tool is designed for use with Bowtie2.
+This tool is designed for use with Bowtie2 or Hisat2.

 ## Documentation for MultiMapPrep